 Jonathan has worked on research projects with HarvardX, the Collaborative on Academic Careers in Higher Education, the Good Participation Project (Principal Investigators: Dr. Howard Gardner and Dr. Carrie James) at Project Zero, the Center for Urban Ethnography (now Center for Ethnographic Research), and the Laboratory for Social Research (Principal Investigator: Dr. Robb Willer).
 These research projects have explored faculty perspectives on digital education, faculty job satisfaction, young adults' use of digital media for civic purposes, the role of social context in shaping meaning-making processes, and the relationship between reputational incentives and prosocial behavior, respectively.

-Jonathan holds a Master of Education from the Harvard Graduate School of Education and a Bachelor of Arts in Sociology from the University of California, Berkeley.
+Jonathan also holds a Masters of Education from the Harvard Graduate School of Education, a Bachelor of Arts in Sociology from the University of California, Berkeley, and an Associate of Arts from Sacramento City College.
 He has also previously studied at the University of Oslo in Norway and in Florence, Italy.

 Outside of his research, Jonathan holds longstanding interests in the history of art, gastronomy, and traveling.